technofocus-pte/buildmoderniseaiappsdepth/Use case 02/Use case 02.md

 default, every git push to your GitHub repository will kick off the build and deploy action.

-1. From the App Service page, in the left menu, select **Deployment Center** under **Deployment**.
+1. In the App Service page, from the left menu, select **Deployment Center** under **Deployment**.

     ![](./media/image28.jpeg)